How to Evaluate Behavioral Models: Conclusions

-Is it possible to make a theoretical argument for a \textit{single} best loss function for behavioral economic research?
-If so, the path forward is to identify additional desirable properties for loss functions in behavioral research.
-For example, on ``rock-paper-scissors'' experiments, one might insist on loss functions that are agnostic to the actions' identities, ensuring that they do not treat ``rock'' differently from ``paper'' or ``scissors''.
-Making compelling arguments for such new axioms and understanding how they narrow down the space of permissible losses---indeed, whether any remain at all---is a valuable direction for future work.
+Is it possible to make a theoretical argument for a \textit{single} best loss function?
+If so, the path forward is to identify additional desirable axioms for loss functions in behavioral research.
+For example, on ``rock-paper-scissors'' experiments, one might insist that loss functions be agnostic to the actions' identities, ensuring that they do not treat ``rock'' differently from ``paper'' or ``scissors''.
+Making compelling arguments for new axioms and understanding how they narrow down the space of permissible losses---indeed, whether any remain at all---is a valuable direction for future work.